 In 2008, the Paducah Arts Alliance founded the Artist-In-Residence Program which continues to successfully bring artists from diverse backgrounds to Paducah for two to four weeks to share their work and skill.
 It has become an ideal way to create cultural diversity and interaction between the artists and residents.

 The evolution of the district into a culturally diverse art community has continued to attract artists and residents into the neighborhood.
 The Artists Relocation Program has fulfilled its purpose into revitalizing this historically significant district.
 The development of the district began to expand into new artistic avenues in 2013, when it attracted the attention of the Paducah School of Art and Design.
 A full rehabilitation of Madison Hall located at 919 Madison Street was completed by the school to house its ceramics, metals, jewelry-making and 3-D design classes.
 Growth continued adjacent to Madison Hall with a newly constructed Sculpture Building, which houses studios for clay, wood-working, welding and metal fabrication, as well as a foundry for bronze casting.
-The vision of the school continues with a current $2 million capital campaign for the renovation of the historic Kitchens Building (905 Harrison Street) which is located directly behind the Sculpture Building.
-This renovated building will be almost 30,000 square-feet that will provide space for 2-D design, painting, photography and graphic design.
-It will also include a substantial gallery space that will be open to the public.
-Anticipated completion is 2015.
-Once this building is renovated, it will house the Fine Arts and Visual Communication courses to the PSAD campus which will consist of Madison Hall, the Sculpture Building and the Kitchens Building.
-The completed campus will truly serve as the arts hub for LowerTown and Paducah
+The vision of the school continued with the renovation of the historic Kitchens Building (905 Harrison Street) located directly behind the Sculpture Building.
+This renovated building is almost 30,000 square-feet that provides space for 2-D design, painting, photography and graphic design.
+It also includes a substantial gallery space.
+This building houses the Fine Arts and Visual Communication courses to the PSAD campus which includes of Madison Hall, the Sculpture Building and the Kitchens Building.
+The completed campus truly serves as the arts hub for LowerTown and Paducah.